-The FTSE100 is a benchmark index within the UK consisting of 100 blue-chip companies that are listed on the London Stock Exchange.
-This index is commonly referred to as the 'Footsie' and it is probably the most popular stock market index in Europe.
-It was first launched in 1984, with a base level 1,000 points, in 2019 it the FTSE 100 was recorded to be at a level of over 7,000 points.
+The FTSE100 is a benchmark index within the UK consisting of 100 blue-chip companies listed on the London Stock Exchange.
+This index is commonly referred to as the 'Footsie', and it is probably the most popular stock market index in Europe.
+It was first launched in 1984, with a base level of 1,000 points in 2019.
+The FTSE 100 was recorded to be at a level of over 7,000 points.

 The FTSE100 is a market-cap weighted index.
-This means that the companies in the index which have a higher market cap percentage will hold the higher weight of the index.
+This means that the companies in the index with a higher market cap percentage will hold the higher weight of the index.
 Considerations and adjustments of the index occur every quarter, but the index is published and refreshed every 15 seconds.

 The council which determines the company that goes in the index sits four times a year in March, June, September, and December.
-The market capitalisation of the company is calculated by multiplying the number of shares that have been issued by the company, by its current share price.
-To be considered for the index, each company will have to submit its Quarterly financial reports to the FTSE group, it must also be currently listed on the London Stock Exchange, as well as meeting other requirements such a liquidity levels.
+The company's market capitalisation is calculated by multiplying the number of shares issued by the company by its current share price.
+To be considered for the index, each company will have to submit its quarterly financial reports to the FTSE group.
+The company must also be currently listed on the London Stock Exchange and meet other requirements like liquidity levels.

 UK100 Historical data